 You must be eligible to work in England for the duration of the course and for at least 2 years afterwards.
 If you’re uncertain of your status, please contact UK Visas and Immigration for advice.

 You must be a UK resident.
 If you’re a non-UK applicant, you must be living in the UK at the time of application and be able to provide proof of residency.
+You must also have been an ordinary resident of the UK for 3 years preceding the first day of the first academic year.
 If you intend to come to the UK to train, you’re not eligible.

 You must have a good command of written and spoken English.
 If your first language isn’t English, you must provide recent evidence that you meet the required standard.
 The only acceptable English qualification for the course is the International English Language Testing System, Academic.
 An overall grade of at least 7.0, with a minimum of 7.0 in each of the sub tests, is required.

-In years 2 and 3, while you’re on your trainee placement, your practice placement provider will pay you either a bursary or a salary.
+In years 2 and 3, while you are on your practice placement, your placement provider will pay you either a bursary or a salary.

 Self-funded training places may also be available.
-If you’re interested in one of these, please contact the relevant university directly to find out if there are any places available and how to apply.
+If you are considering funding your own training, please contact the relevant university directly to find out if there are any places available and how to apply.

 Universities offering the Educational Psychology Funded Training Scheme